 Symptoms include heavy menstrual bleeding, menstrual periods lasting more than a week, pelvic pressure of pain, frequent urination, difficulty emptying the bladder, constipation, backache or leg pains.

 Although uterine fibroids are not usually dangerous, they can cause discomfort and may lead to complications such as anemia from heavy blood loss.
 They are not associated with an increased risk of uterine cancer and almost never develop into cancer.
+In Denver, where healthcare access and environmental factors may vary, it’s important for individuals with uterine fibroids to seek proper medical care to manage symptoms and prevent complications.

 Uterine Fibroids.
 Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/uterine-fibroids/symptoms-causes/syc-20354288.